 Seven years later, Raychelle took on the challenge to break the chain of poverty in her family and started a business.
 As a daddy's girl, inspired by her father's hard work and dedication, Raychelle started her own private child care business at the age of 23.
 The business was designed to care for children of busy corporate moms.
 The business ran successfully for 4 years.
 Unfortunately, after 4 years the business closed due to landlord property issues.
 Weeks later, Raychelle began working as a Teacher's Assistant at a Head Start Program.
 A few months later, she was promoted from child care teacher to the Corporate office as USDA Nutrition Monitor.
-After 5 dedicated years with the company, Raychelle resigned in 2008 and started a nonprofit organization called Apples & Oranges Corp.
-At Apples & Oranges Corp, youth discover empowerment through education on nutrition, leadership classes, youth entrepreneurial classes, and money management skills.
+After 5 dedicated years with the company, she resigned in 2008 and started a nonprofit organization called Apples & Oranges Corp.
+At Apples & Oranges Corp, youth learn empowerment through food & nutrition, leadership classes, youth entrepreneurial classes, and additional youth programs for at risk children.

-Raychelle has accumulated 25 years of experience in business and child care training.
-Today, she oversees an operating budget of $2 million, while managing over 40 poverty-fighting programs in Texas.
-Along with this, Raychelle is the President and founder of Raychelle Productions, LLC.
-The company provide high-end leadership conferences, business consulting, mentoring services, and documentary films.
+Raychelle has accumulated 20 years of experience in business.
+Today, she oversees an operating budget of $7 million while managing over 55 poverty-fighting programs in Texas.
+Along with this, she is the CEO of Elevate HER Business Academy.

-In 2016, Raychelle Meyers became a Film Producer and worked with Maximum Achievement DNA Films, a 5-Time Emmy Award-winning film company.
+In 2016, she became a Film Producer and worked with Maximum Achievement DNA Films, a 5-Time Emmy Award-winning film company.
 Her first film as a Producer was The Soul of Success: The Jack Canfield Story.
-She is currently working on her second documentary film called Secure the Legacy (scheduled to be release in summer 2019) with her filming company Raychelle Productions.
+She is currently working on her second documentary film called Secure the Legacy, a documentary film about the life of her extraordinary mother, Mary Parker.

 Raychelle is the author of the books, Confined Minds: Break-Free from Imprisoned Thoughts and Boss Girls in the Boardroom.
-She's currently writing her third book, the novel, Thugs in Skirts.
-She's been featured in magazines USA Today, Encore HD Magazine, Voyage Dallas Magazine, Focus on Women, and International Magazine in China, BridgeAfrique Magazine.
+She's currently writing her third book and first novel, Thugs in Skirts.
+She's been featured in major magazines and publications like Forbes, USA Today, Huffington Post, Encore HD Magazine, Voyage Dallas Magazine, and International Magazine in China, BridgeAfrique Magazine.
 She's been featured on a variety of radio show across the globe.

 Raychelle's been a guest speaker at the University of Arlington Texas and featured inside the University's Shorthorn Newspaper where she shared her expertise on local child hunger and how her organization fights hunger in communities across Texas.